Eugene32/ECommerce-Back-End/README.md

     - Enter your mysql password.
     - Once successful, type in your CLI or Terminal "source schema.sql; source seeds.sql;
 - Type 'npm start' to start under CLI or Terminal.
 Alternatively, should you want to make changes in the code, type 'npm watch' to run the server and be able to change the code without having to restart the server every time.
+- Open insomnia.
+The server is will be hosting under localhost:3001.
+See demo videos for details.

 ### Usage: